 The following inclusions depend heavily on the tour.
 Please see further tour details.

 We have built our trips to appeal to all abilities and interest levels, and the level of activity can be considered easy to moderate.
 Our tours have a maximum of ten guests, which allows your guide to tailor the activity level to your group.
-In most of our places – we’re permitted to hike/walk so we’re keen to do so.
+In most of our places – we’re permitted to hike or walk, so we’re keen to do so.
 You can find out more about activities by browsing our tour offerings or by giving us a call!

-What if it’s raining?
+What happens if it’s raining?

 So you’ve heard it rains in the Northwest?
 Our guides craft the best itinerary for the day to accommodate the weather.
 We run our tours rain or shine because the Pacific Northwest is stunning regardless of what the weather may bring.
-Frequently, wet weather only lasts an hour or so before things start to improve again!
+Frequently, wet weather only lasts an hour or so before things start to improve again.

 Did you know that Houston, Chicago, and even New York City get more rain than our two home cities?